logpai/loghub-2.0/benchmark/logparser/LogLSHD/README.md

 | BGL        | 0.90             |
 | HDFS       | 0.80             |

-## Research Paper
+## Citation

-For more details, please refer to the paper: [LogLSHD: Locality-Sensitive Hashing for Accurate and Efficient Log Parsing](https://arxiv.org/abs/2504.02172).
+If you use this tool for research, please cite the following paper:

+Shu-Wei Huang, Xingfang Wu, and Heng Li, “LogLSHD: Fast Log Parsing with Locality-Sensitive Hashing and Dynamic Time Warping,” in 21st International Conference on Predictive Models and Data Analytics in Software Engineering (PROMISE).
+2025.
+Preprint: [arXiv](https://arxiv.org/abs/2504.02172).